Jump to:

 At different disease stages

+ACOG guidelines recommend a pre-pregnancy evaluation for patients with a history of spinal cord injury.
+The risk of autonomic dysreflexia in cervical and thoracic spinal cord injury is high during labor and a pre-labor treatment plan is recommended to be coordinated ahead of time with the medical team for optimization of care.
+Some conditions that may experience cyclical flares, such as multiple sclerosis, are known to be better controlled during pregnancy with fewer exacerbations.
 Patients with rheumatoid arthritis and autoimmune disorders often have less severe symptoms during pregnancy and may not require immunosuppressive or opioid medications during this period.
 Immunosuppressive medications can cause birth defects, and coordination between rheumatology and obstetrics is required to care for these patients and to develop an appropriate treatment plan.
+Muscular dystrophies include a variety of conditions with unique potential challenges during pregnancy, including worsening of weakness and cardiac and respiratory difficulties.

 Coordination of care

-Care for the pregnant patient should be coordinated between the physiatrist, obstetrician, and physical therapist, if involved.
+Care for the pregnant patient should be coordinated between the physiatrist, obstetrician, and physical therapist if involved.
 In cases of VTE and gestational diabetes, coordination with maternal fetal medicine for high-risk pregnancies is recommended.

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills